Meet Your rochester Music Teachers

 Nazareth University

-Currently Pursuing: Master of Education in Music Education
+Currently Pursuing: Masters of Education in Music Education

 Gerard Ramos is a violinist, educator, and orchestral director with over 14 years of teaching experience.
 A native of New Jersey, he holds a Bachelor of Arts in Education and a Bachelor of Music in Music Education: Instrumental Pedagogy from Rowan University, and is currently pursuing a Master of Education in Music Education (Violin Pedagogy) at Nazareth University.
 He currently serves as Director of Orchestras at Penfield High School and co-owner of Fret & Bow Music Academy.